 Trace the four rectus muscles to their attachments on the common tendinous ring.

 Identify the structures that pass through the ring:

-The optic nerve (CN II) and the central artery of the retina.
+The ophthalmic artery which gives a branch bundled with the optic nerve, the central artery of the retina.

 Superior and inferior divisions of the oculomotor nerve (CN III)

 Abducent nerve (CN VI)